-GCSE results are graded from A\ to G (apart from Electronics and Sociology which are graded 9 to 1).
+GCSE results are graded from A to G (apart from Sociology which is graded 9 to 1).
 Each of these grades represents a pass at GCSE level.
 A 'U' grade, 'Unclassified', signifies that a student has failed to gain the qualification.

 If a student gains a grade D to G it is classified as a Level 1 qualification.
-Grades C to A\ are categorized as Level 2 qualifications.
+Grades C to A are categorized as Level 2 qualifications.
 The level of qualification will support their direction of progression after completing year 11.